How to create a Django application with our quickstart repository¶

 Using MySQL or an alternative gateway server¶

-By default, the project uses Postgres and uWSGI, but MySQL and other gateway server options are available.
+By default, the application uses Postgres and uWSGI, but MySQL and other gateway server options are available.

 You’ll need to change a few lines of configuration to achieve this across a few files.
 See the notes for each: